 What do you think will happen next in the story?
 Why do you think so?
 What details from the story are you using to make your prediction?

-For instance, when Fatima's father tells her they are going on a journey, ask students: What do you think will happen on this journey?
+For instance, when Aisha invites the stranger to come in their house, ask students: What do you think will happen when the stranger enters the house?
 When students give their ideas, ask: Why do you think so?